 Silverfish Characteristics, Diet, Reproduction & Lifecycle

 Silverfish are grayish-blue creatures with a teardrop-shaped body.
 They have three long bristles at their back and can grow up to 19mm in length.
 Although these insects do not pose serious harm, they are usually annoying to have around the house.
-They’ll eat your books, anything made of starch and sugar, your clothes, even dead skin cells, etc.
+They’ll eat your books, anything made of starch and sugar, your clothes, and even dead skin cells.

 As mentioned above, silverfish are harmless creatures.
 That is when their number is small.
 But if they grow big in number, they are capable of causing severe damage to your property and belongings.